source-foundry/font-line/README.md

 font-line works via sub-commands to the `font-line` executable.
 The following sub-commands are currently supported:

-- `percent` - modify the line spacing of a font to a percent of the upper case glyph size (em size)
+- `percent` - modify the line spacing of a font to a percent of the Ascender to Descender delta value
 - `report` - report OpenType metrics values for a font

 Usage of these sub-commands is described in detail below.